needle-tools/needle-engine-support/documentation/scripting.md

 The web-component also exposes a reference to the static ``GameObject`` functions described above.
 You can find components using ``document.getElementById("tiny")?.gameObject.findObjectOfType("AudioSource")`` for example.
 It is recommended to cache those references, as searching the whole scene repeatedly is expensive.

 ## Automatically generating Unity components from typescript files
-*Experimental feature to automatically generate Unity components for typescript component in your project - installation and setup might change*
+*Automatically generate Unity components for typescript component in your project*
-- Install [``@needle-tools/needle-component-compiler`` ⇡](https://www.npmjs.com/package/@needle-tools/needle-component-compiler) in your project (it comes pre-installed using our template projects)
-- In Unity add a ``Component Generator`` component to the GameObject with your ``ExportInfo`` component. when installed to the project the component will automatically fill-out the correct path.
+- If you want to add scripts inside the ``src/scripts`` folder in your project then you need to have a ``Component Generator`` on the GameObject with your ``ExportInfo`` component.
-- Now when adding new components in ``threejs/project/src/scripts`` or any of your npmdefs it will automatically generate Unity scripts in ``Assets/Needle/GeneratedComponents`` or the respective npmdef codegen directory.
+- Now when adding new components in ``your/threejs/project/src/scripts``it will automatically generate Unity scripts in ``Assets/Needle/Components.codegen`.
+- If you want to add scripts to any NpmDef file you can just create them - each NpmDef automatically watches script changes and handles component generation, so you don't need any additional component in your scene.
+> **Note**: for C# fields to be correctly generated it is currently important that you explictly declare a Typescript type.
+For example ``myField : number = 5``

 ### Controlling component generation
 You can use the following typescript attributes to control C# code generation behavior: